MariaWissler/infite-scrolling/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-READ----> Side Note: if your search returns no results, please refresh the page, as router hasn't been implemented in ths version <----
 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />